Mitsuhitomeow/rsschool-cv/cv.md

 ## Summary
 I am a determined and motivated frontend developer, striving for professional growth and development.
 My main goal is to create high-quality and innovative web applications that are useful and user-friendly.
 I have excellent analytical and problem-solving skills, which allow me to find effective solutions for complex tasks.

+## Skill
+- [JavaScript](): proficient in the programming language, knowledge of basic concepts and syntax, experience with various libraries and frameworks such as React.
+- [HTML](): deep understanding of markup language, experience with HTML5 and the use of semantic elements.
+- [CSS](): experience with CSS and preprocessors such as Sass, knowledge of responsive design and the use of modern CSS frameworks.
+- [Git](): experience with version control system Git, knowledge of basic commands and processes for working with repositories.
+- [IDE](): primary development environment - Visual Studio Code, experience with other tools and extensions to enhance development efficiency.